Why Do Cats Sleep So Much? Cat Sleeping Patterns, Explained!

 Why do cats sleep so much?

-- Age: senior cats have less energy and therefore tend to sleep more than younger cats.
-Kittens, like babies, require lots of sleep to aid in their development.
+- Age: senior cats have less energy and tend to sleep more than younger cats.
+Kittens, like babies, require lots of sleep to grow.

-- Activity level: cats will need to sleep more after intense bouts of physical activity.
+- Activity level: cats tend to need to sleep more after a high-action day.

 - Health condition: if your cat is suffering from a disease, for example cat dementia, their sleeping cycle may be affected.